 beside Dollar General.
 The Shopping Center with Food Lion on Reynolda

-When I receive your first month's tuition I will place your daughter's name on my rollbook for classes beginning August 26.
-If I was in the midst of my teaching year I would invite you by to watch a class.
-But what I can do is invite you to come by during OPEN HOUSE AUGUST 12-25.
-For the two weeks before classes start I will be at the Studio six days a week giving you a chance to tour the classroom, meet the teacher. and watch videos of students your daughter's age on stage and in shows and parades.
-Complete hours: Monday 9:30-11:00 AM, Tuesday 7:30-8:30 PM, Wednesday 4:00-7:30 PM, Thursday 4:00-5:45 PM, Friday 4:00-7:00 PM, Saturday 9:00 AM to 2:00 PM.
+When I receive the $22 registration fee I will place your daughter's name on my rollbook for class.
+I will then prorate your first payment to synchronize your payments with the students already taking class.
+Tuition is $54 per month calculated on $13.50 per class.
+You may drop by to watch one of the beginner classes this week or see second year students this age dancing Tuesday at 4:00 PM or third year students Mondays at 6:00 PM.
+When you drop by to watch class I can't answer questions.
+To ask questions you must drop by at the end of the teaching day: Monday and Tuesday at 7:30 PM, Wednesday 8:00 PM, Thursday 8:15 PM, or Saturday at 1:00 PM.
 My goal in the beginner class is participation.
 If your daughter just participates in class she will get out of it whatever her maturity allows.
 Students this age pick up on a little bit more every week during the year.
 As second year students they KNOW how to take class and will follow along quickly with whatever I present them.

 I have a program that students this age can progress in for years to come.
 I have a high school senior who danced in our June show who has danced with me for fifteen years.
 I also have DVD's you may take home to watch of my students on stage dancing: Ballet, Tap Dancing, Jazz Dancing, Ballet, Gymnastics .
 Just ask to borrow one.
 On this website homepage just click 'Recital Pictures' to see photos of girls this age on stage June 2017.
 Click 'videos' to see actual girls dancing in our 2017 performance at the Stevens Center in Winston Salem.
 On the title page I list the age of the girls performing.
 We are a Dancing School focused on children expressing music through dance.
 What happens in class is what is most important.
 The show is just a snapshot taken at the end of the year.
 (Unfortunately some YouTube dances have no music.
 YouTube would not allow me to play Beatles music.)